 In 1991, Bert hopped on a plane to realize a lifelong dream – to play music on the streets of Europe.
 In a train station outside Copenhagen, Bert sighted a derby hat and feather-boa-wearing, over-the-shoulder, washtub-bass-carrying man.

 Bert grabbed his backpack and sax and followed the man, and introduced himself to the diminutive, yet larger-than-life character, Danny Fitzgerald, Europe’s most famous “busker,” or street musician.
-Fitzgerald and his ragtag group of buskers called, “The Lost and Wandering Blues and Jazz Band,” were headed for their street theater.
-In less than an hour, Bert was the newest member of The Lost and Wandering Blues and Jazz Band.
+Fitzgerald and his ragtag group of buskers called, “The Lost Wandering Blues and Jazz Band,” were headed for their street theater.
+In less than an hour, Bert was the newest member of The Lost Wandering Blues and Jazz Band.
 This experience left him forever changed.

 Bert frequently returns to Europe to renew his busking credentials.
 He credits Danny Fitzgerald, with introducing him to many of the songs on “I’ve Got My Fingers Crossed,” and inspiring him to complete the CD project.

 Bert's life as a thriving musician encompasses both signature audio production and creative and memorable live performance.

 Garrison Elliott has recorded or performed with these amazing artists: